 When and Where to go Scalloping

 The Florida Bay Scallop is a highly regulated mollusk.
 It can only be harvested at certain times of the year and in certain places.
-Below is a list of opening and end dates for the 2018 Scallop Season in the approved regulated areas.
+Below is a list of opening and end dates for the 2020 Scallop Season, in the approved regulated areas.

 South West Taylor County, Dixie County and NW Tip of Levy County

-On June 16th the season officially started in the SW portion of Taylor County all the way down the Dixie County stretch and to the very tip of Levy County.
-This includes Dekle Beach, Keaton Beach and Horsehoe Beach.
-The mouth of the Suwannee River and the Fenholloway River are also free game.
+On June 15th scallop season will officially start in Florida’s SW portion of Taylor County all the way down the Dixie County stretch and to the very tip of Levy County.
+This includes Dekle Beach, Keaton Beach and Horseshoe Beach.
+The mouth of the Suwannee and the Fenholloway Rivers are also free game.

 Franklin County Through NW Taylor County

 The entirety of Franklin, Wakulla & Jefferson Counties and the North Western part of Taylor county shore lines are open to scallop-ers as of July 1st.
-The Wakulla River, Apalachee Bay, St. George Sound and St. Vincent Island are all popular scallop places in this area.
+The Wakulla River, Apalachee Bay, St. George Sound and St. Vincent Island are all popular scallop places in these areas.

 Levy County, Citrus County and Hernando County

-On July 1st, the scallop season has opened for Levy County all the way down to Hernando-Pasco County line.
+On July 1st, the scallop season will opened for Levy County all the way down to the Hernando-Pasco County line.
 This stretch of water includes great scalloping places such as Cedar Key, Crystal River, Homosassa Bay and Homosassa River.

-The southernmost tip of Bay county and all of Gulf County will open to scallop-ers on August 1st of this year.
+The southernmost tip of Bay county and all of Gulf County will open to scallop-ers on August 16th of this year.
 St. Josephs Bay and Mexico Beach are popular destinations to hit up in that area.
-These waters will be open for a full 2 months, so make sure you get your fill of scallops for the year!
+These waters will be open for less than 2 months this year, so make sure you get your share of scallops for the whole year!

-The Pasco County scallop season only lasts for 9 full days this year, starting on the 20th of July.
-The Anclote River is the most popular spot for scallops in this 1 county span.
-If you love local scallops, you may want to go get ‘em before your 9 days are up.
+The Pasco County scallop season only lasts for 10 full days this July, starting on the 17th.
+The Anclote River is the most popular spot for scallops in this singular county.
+If you love local scallops, you may want to go get ‘em before this years 10 days are up.

 How to Catch, Handle and Prepare Your Scallops